Assessing Problem-Solving in HR Contexts: A Comparison Between Game-Based and Self-Report Measures: Discussion

 The observed divergence between self-reported and behavior-based measures has direct implications for how problem-solving competence should be assessed in personnel selection contexts.
 From an applied perspective, these findings suggest that, in high-stakes recruitment settings, exclusive reliance on self-report instruments may lead to the misclassification of candidates, resulting in false positives or false negatives with respect to actual problem-solving performance.
 GBAs can complement traditional tools by capturing how candidates behave when confronted with novel, time-pressured tasks, thereby providing additional information that may not emerge through self-report alone.
 Rather than replacing established psychometric instruments, GBAs may be most effective when integrated within multi-method assessment frameworks that combine perceived and behavioral indicators of competence.

 The findings of the present study should be interpreted in light of several limitations.
 First, the sample was relatively homogeneous, consisting predominantly of young university students, which may limit the generalizability of the results.
+Although the sample consisted of university students, this population represents a relevant early-career cohort frequently involved in digital recruitment pipelines, making it a meaningful context for examining technology-mediated assessment tools.
 Future research should include more diverse and professionally heterogeneous samples to assess whether similar patterns emerge across different populations and career stages.
 Second, the study was conducted in an academic setting rather than in an applied organizational context.
 As problem-solving behavior is highly context-dependent, future studies should examine the predictive and ecological validity of GBAs in real-world recruitment and selection environments.
 Finally, individual difference variables such as self-efficacy, personality traits, motivation, prior gaming experience, and gender-related effect were not included in the present study.
 Incorporating these factors in future research may help clarify the mechanisms underlying the observed divergence between self-reported and behavior-based measures of problem-solving competence and support the development of more integrated, multi-method assessment approaches.